-THE DEFINITE ARTICLE
+THE DEFINITE ARTICLE THE

-The is called a definite article.
-Definite means specific.
-Use the when talking about something which is already known to the listener or which has been previously mentioned, introduced, or discussed.
+THE is called a definite article.
+"Definite" means "specific".
+Use THE when talking about something which is already known to the listener or which has been previously mentioned, introduced, or discussed.

-- I have a cat.
-The cat is black.

 - There is a book in my backpack.
-The book is very heavy.

-- Do you know where I left the car keys?
-The listener knows which specific car keys you are talking about.

-- Do you own a car?
+The book is very heavy. - Do you know where I left the car keys?
+The listener knows which specific car keys you are talking about. - Do you own a car?
 Is the car blue?

-You assume they do have a car after asking about it in the first sentence.

-- Nobody lives on the Moon.
+You assume they do have a car after asking about it in the first sentence. - Nobody lives on the Moon.
 The Moon is known to everyone.